nelsonifechukwu/nelsonifechukwu/README.md

 - 📄 Know about my experiences @ [nelsonelijah.com](nelsonelijah.com)

-- ⚡ Fun fact: **I find it hard to define myself with something specific when I believe the Creator, from which we emanate from, is dynamic.
+- ⚡ Fun fact: **I find it hard to define myself with something specific when I believe the Creator we emanate from is dynamic.
 I'm constantly evolving.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">